Marketplace for Wednesday, July 15, 2009

-Stories You Might Like Marketplace Morning Report for Wednesday, July 27, 2016 Marketplace Tech for Wednesday, July 6, 2016 Marketplace Morning Report for Wednesday, July 13, 2016 Why all of the NBA’s “bubble” spending is probably worth it Marketplace Morning Report for Wednesday, July 6, 2016 Marketplace Tech for Wednesday, July 13, 2016
+Stories You Might Like Marketplace Morning Report for Wednesday, July 27, 2016 Marketplace Tech for Wednesday, July 6, 2016 Marketplace Morning Report for Wednesday, July 13, 2016 Marketplace for Wednesday, July 13, 2016 Marketplace Tech for Wednesday, July 27, 2016 Marketplace Morning Report for Wednesday, July 6, 2016

 Segments From this episode

 Things have gotten worse for CIT, one of the country's largest lenders to small and mid-sized businesses.
 Some customers are drawing down their credit lines, and the government is trying to figure out if CIT is too big to fail.
 Jeremy Hobson reports.

 Ratings firms claim free-speech rights

 The California Public Employees' Retirement System, or CalPERS, is suing the country's three largest credit-rating agencies for "negligent misrepresentations."
 But the First Amendment is likely to come into play.
 Bob Moon reports.

 7-11 expands amid real estate slump

 Taking advantage of cheaper real estate, 7-Eleven is aggressively expanding nationwide and adding 250 new stores.
 But the convenience store chain is not the only company hoping to come out ahead during the recession.
 Dan Grech reports.